kaievns/the-log/posts/lead/drafts/the-five-ships-problem.md

 not here to change anyone's mind.
 I'm just sharing an idea.

 But, before we go, the credit for this idea should go where it's due.
-I don't know who's the author of this experiment, but I red about it first in a book called "beyond the goal", and it's easily one of my top 5 management books of all times.
+I don't know who's the original author of this experiment, but I red about it first in a book called "beyond the goal".
+It's easily one of my top 5 management books of all times and I couldn't recommend it more.

 ## The five ships problem